davidgf/design-patterns-in-ruby/meta_programming.md

 We want to gain more flexibility when defining new classes and create custom tailored objects on the fly.

 ## Solution
-As we already know, Ruby is a very dynamic language, but that doesn't apply only to typing: we can even define new methods in our classes at runtime.
-Thanks to **singleton methods** we can add new methods to existing instances.
-If instead of adding one method we want to add a group of them, we can also use the `extend` method, that has the same effect as including a module.
-Last but no least, with the `class_eval` method we can evaluate a string in the context of a class, which combined with string interpolations is a really great asset to create new methods at runtime.
+Ruby is a very dynamic language, but that doesn't apply only to typing— we can even define new methods in our classes at runtime thanks to **singleton methods**.
+If instead of adding one method we want to add a group of them, we can also use the `extend` method, which would have the same effect as including a module.
+Last but not least, with the `class_eval` method we can evaluate a string in the context of a class, which combined with string interpolations is a really great asset to create new methods at runtime.

 ## Example
-Coming back to the [Factory Pattern](factory.md) where we created flora and fauna habitats, we might think we need more flexibility.
+Going back to the [Factory Pattern](factory.md) where we created flora and fauna habitats, we might think we need more flexibility.
 Back then, we had multiple factories that provided us with a fixed list of combinations to create different organisms.
-If we wanted to have full flexibility for creating any combination we come up with, but avoiding a ton of classes that support every single combination, we can make use of singleton methods:
+If we wanted to have full flexibility for creating any combination we come up with while avoiding a ton of classes that support every single combination, we can make use of singleton methods:

 ```ruby
 def new_plant(stem_type, leaf_type)